 Each child receives a phonics pack when they start our school.
 There are lots of fun phonic activities within the pack.
 Please carry these out with your child each week.
-There are also a list of common (tricky) words that your child needs to learn.
+There are also a list of red (tricky) words that your child needs to learn.
 Please use the activities in the pack to help your child learn these words.

-Children are supported in their reading through guided reading opportunities in groups, library sessions, reading activities, daily Read, Write Inc sessions, regular reading opportunities with teachers, teaching assistants, students and parent helpers (Please talk to your child's class teacher if you can spare any time for this).
+Children are supported in their reading through guided reading opportunities in groups, library sessions, reading activities, daily Read, Write Inc sessions, regular reading opportunities with teachers, teaching assistants, students and parent helpers (please talk to your child's class teacher if you can spare any time for this).
 Each half term your child will meet with their reading buddy and share their reading books with them, the children are paired up with someone from a different class that they can share their books with.

 Each week your child will take home four books: Oxford reading tree scheme book; phonics book (linked to the phonemes they have been focusing on), Read, Write Inc book and also a library book (this book may be too difficult for your child to read alone and you can share the story together the book will develop your child's comprehension skills)